keya1331/retrace/README.md

 # retrace
-an analyzer for exported whatsapp chats — structure, sentiment, and stats.
+an analyzer for exported whatsapp chats: structure, sentiment, and stats.

 built during a data science course.
 my part: sentiment analysis, system behavior, and the idea itself.